Choose Your Tailor Made African Wildlife Safari Tours

 Thankfully safaris are now very modestly priced and do not have to be the journey of a lifetime.
 Some of our clients visit Africa every year, choosing to see a different part of the continent each time.
 It is however absolutely vital to make your choice correctly.

 On this page, we hope to give you the highlights of each nation.
-To explain why you should visit any of the nations listed below, we clarify the positives and negatives of each of our safari destinations, allowing you to choose the best holiday for you.
+To explain why you should visit any of the nations listed below, we clarify the positives and negatives of each of our tailor made African safari tours, allowing you to choose the best holiday for you.
 The nations are listed in geographical order heading South.
 We have also added the pro’s and con’s of each destination with absolute honesty.
 You can also watch a short video here, which does the research for you.

-Just to give you an idea of how diverse Africa is, we have only used elephant photos on this page, all of them were taken all over the continent.
+Just to give you an idea of how diverse Africa is, we have used a lot of elephant photos on this page, all of them were taken all over the continent.
 Where and when to see them depends upon the weather and the time of year.
 We make it our business at the AOTC to know all about that.
 So ask us, and we’ll send you to the right place for you.

 This is the home of Safari; Kenya is the nation where it all began.
 It is also the most developed nation in East Africa.
 The service in Kenya is excellent, and with an educated friendly population, a safari in Kenya is always an adventure.
 The nation is packed with animals in parks dotted around the country.
 As the most established safari destination, prices are generally reasonable throughout the pricing spectrum.
 The northern areas are some of the most exciting, but you need to watch your national travel advice, as Africa can sometimes be too exciting.